Visual Politics Blog

-The purpose of this blog is to make accessible research on the role of images and/or emotions in politics.
-We define this in a broad sense: as creative and innovative attempts to understand how visual and sensory factors shape how we perceive and act out the political world.
+I use this blog to provide short and accessible reflections on my main research passion: understanding the role of images and emotions in politics.
+I define this domain in a broad sense: as creative attempts to examine how visual and sensory factors shape how we perceive and act out the political world.
+Occasionally there will be blogs that transcend this theme.

 How do photos of our work make a difference?